Ariana Grande: 2018–2019: Thank U, Next

 Grande became the first solo artist to occupy the top three spots on the Billboard Hot 100 with "7 Rings" at number one, her third single "Break Up with Your Girlfriend, I'm Bored" debuting at number two, and her lead single "Thank U, Next" rose to number three, and the overall second artist to do so since the Beatles did in 1964 when they occupied the top five spots.
 In the United Kingdom, Grande became the second female solo artist to simultaneously hold the number one and two spots and the first musical artist to replace herself at number one, twice consecutively.
+With eleven Thank U, Next tracks appearing within the top 40 region on the Hot 100, Grande broke the record for the most simultaneous top 40 entries by a female artist.

-In February 2019, it was reported Grande wouldn't attend the Grammy Awards after she had a disagreement with producers over a potential performance at the ceremony.
+In February 2019, it was reported Grande would not attend the Grammy Awards after she had a disagreement with producers over a potential performance at the ceremony.
 Grande ended up earning her first Grammy, for Best Pop Vocal Album, for Sweetener.
 The same month, Grande won a Brit Award for International Female Solo Artist.
-She also embarked on her third headlining tour, the Sweetener World Tour, to promote both Sweetener and Thank U, Next, which began on March 18, 2019.
+She also embarked on her third headlining tour, the Sweetener World Tour, to promote both Sweetener and Thank U, Next, which began on March 18, and concluded on December 22, 2019.
+Spanning 97 shows through North America and Europe, it grossed US$146.6 million with over 1.3 million tickets sold, marking Grande's highest-grossing and biggest tour to date.
+A live album of the tour's setlist, titled K Bye for Now (SWT Live), was released on December 23.
 Grande was nominated for 9 awards at the 2019 Billboard Music Awards, including Top Artist.
 She would win two awards for Billboard Chart Achievement and Top Female Artist on May 1, 2019.
 Grande performed at the event via a pre-recorded performance from her Sweetener World Tour.